oliwennell/Oli.README/README.md

 software by doing it and helping others do it."*

 Following a process (scrum, kanban, etc.) is ok, but I hope that people  find what works for them, experiment and adapt, rather than always following the "rules".

+I'm keen for people to work together to solve problems to encourage learning, increase quality and avoid silos.
+I encourage you to use techniques such as mob programming, pair programming, code reviews and demos as appropriate.

 ## My Availability